8bitmcu/mcuups/README.md

 #### Part 2: Monitoring and Reporting

-An Arduino-compatible microcontroller monitors the UPS's operational status and reports the data back to a connected computer using the [HIDPowerDevice](https://github.com/abratchik/HIDPowerDevice) library.
+An Arduino-compatible microcontroller monitors the UPS's operational status and reports the data back to a connected computer using the a custom SmartAPC library.
 This monitoring system is designed to be compatible with the Network UPS Tools ([NUT](https://github.com/networkupstools/nut)) framework.

 -----